 Do you need a license to be a plumber?

-You must have a certified plumbing contractor license from the Florida Department of Business and Professional Regulation in order to work as a plumbing contractor in this state.
+You must have a certified Florida plumbing contractor license from the Department of Business and Professional Regulation (DBPR) to work as a plumbing contractor in this state.

 In Florida, a plumbing contractor is defined as a person “whose contracting business consists of the execution of contracts requiring the experience, financial means, knowledge and skill to install, maintain, repair, alter, extend or, when not prohibited by law, design plumbing.”4

-This license permits plumbing contractors to work on a wide variety of plumbing and piping projects, such as public or private water supply systems, septic tanks, drainage and supply wells, swimming pool piping, irrigation systems and solar heating water systems.
+This license permits plumbing contractors to work on various plumbing and piping projects, such as public or private water supply systems, septic tanks, drainage and supply wells, swimming pool piping, irrigation systems and solar heating water systems.

 How to get a plumber license in Florida